1. SAP Glossary

 3. capital stock

-What is capital stock in SAP FI-LC - Consolidation?
+What is 'capital stock' in SAP FI-LC - Consolidation?

-SAP Term: capital stock
+capital stock - Overview

 • Component: FI-LC